mathsnerd314/duplicatefinder/README.md

 # duplicatefinder
-Given two directories, it finds the duplicate files.
+Project Scope : Given two directories, it finds the duplicate files.

+Assumption:
+Python version 3 is already installed on the desktop, desktop is using Windows, as the program does not work on macOS.

+Prerequisite:
-Libraries needed: guizero needs to be installed in order for the GUI to work, install by using the command "pip3 install guizero" in cmd prompt.
-Also it is written in Python 3 so an up to date version of Python needs to be installed for it to run.
+Libraries needed: guizero needs to be installed in order for the GUI to work.

+1) Install by using the command "pip3 install guizero" in command prompt.

+Program Execution

-Run either from the console or through an IDE
+1) Run either from the console (python <<filename.py>>) or through an IDE.